-Here are few suggestions to start your healthy eating plan that will help you get and maintain an optimal weight:
+Here are a few suggestions to start the healthy eating plan that will help you get and maintain an optimal weight:

 - Reducer your fat intake.
 Use less mayo, salad dressing, cream cheese, sour cream, and cheese since their calories are mostly from their fat.
 Cheese and the other animal-based foods here contain saturated fat.
-As a matter of fact, the highest contributor of saturated fat in the average U.S. diet is the cheese.
+As a matter of fact, the highest contributor to saturated fat in the average U.S. diet is cheese;